Why is my hedge disease

 Landscaping

-The answer to 'why is my hedge disease' is that there are several common causes of hedge diseases, including fungal infections, pest infestations, and environmental stress.
-Symptoms may include discolored or wilting leaves, dieback, and overall decline of the hedge.
-To address the issue, it's important to first identify the underlying cause and then take appropriate action.
+The answer to 'why is my hedge disease' is that there are several common causes of hedge diseases, including fungal infections, pest infestations, and environmental stressors.
+Symptoms may include discolored, wilted, or dying foliage, stunted growth, and overall decline of the hedge.

 Sources